SindyPin/Causal-Multiomics-Method/SM/SM10/PGS_README.md

-# Supplementary Material: Polygenic Risk Score Integration Analysis
+# Polygenic Risk Score Integration Analysis

 This repository contains supplementary data tables for the Polygenic Risk Score (PGS) integration analysis conducted as part of our Long COVID causal gene discovery study.